demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandardV3/README.md

 Endpoint Standard is an industry-leading next-generation antivirus (NGAV) and behavioral endpoint detection and response (EDR) solution.
 Endpoint Standard is delivered through the Carbon Black Cloud, an endpoint protection platform that consolidates security in the cloud using a single agent, console and data set.
-This integration was integrated and tested with version xx of Carbon Black Endpoint Standard v3.
+This integration was integrated and tested with version 7 of Carbon Black Endpoint Standard v3.
 ### Migration to Carbon Black Endpoint Standard v3

 #### Deprecated Commands in Carbon Black Endpoint Standard v2